 Chase Sapphire Preferred Travel & Purchase Benefits

 For starters, there are no foreign transaction fees, and it has chip & signature technology.
-This makes using the Sapphire Preferred internationally uber easy.
-I do it all the time, especially on travel expenses.
-The Sapphire Preferred also has trip cancellation and trip interruption service, up to $10,000 per trip.
-Nice.
+This makes using the Chase Sapphire Preferred internationally super easy (and one of the best credit cards for international travel).

 It also has “primary” collision damage coverage on car rentals.
 I always decline the car rental company’s coverage and rely on my credit card’s coverage.